The science of medicine is forever changing. Data from medical research

-Knapp Medical Center designates this educational activity for a maximum of 14
+- Knapp Medical Center designates this live educational activity for a maximum

-ZDogg and will include 1 hour of education in medical ethics and/or professional
+of education in medical ethics and/or professional responsibility.

-- This live activity, 25th Annual Rio Grande Valley Medical Education Conference
+- This live activity, the 27th Annual Rio Grande Valley Medical Education

-& Exposition, has been reviewed and is acceptable for up to 14 Prescribed
+Conference & Exposition, has been reviewed and is approved for up

-credits by the American Academy of Family Physicians.
-Physicians should
+to 13.5 Prescribed Credits by the American Academy of Family Physicians.

 Conflict of Interest

 It is Knapp Medical Center’s policy that participants in CME activities